tibbotech/web-serial-library/README.md

 The [Tibbo Web232](https://tibbo.com/store/webserial/web232.html) and [Tibbo Web485](https://tibbo.com/store/webserial/web485.html) boards work as standard USB-to-RS232/USB-to-RS485 adaptors, but with WebUSB support.

 This JavaScript API allows web-based applications to access USB devices.
 WebUSB is supported by the Google Chrome browser and is also included in the Chromium open-source browser builds.
-If you are using Chrome (or a Chromium-based) browser, your web pages will be able to access an RS232 device connected to the Web232 board or an RS485 device connected to a Web485 board.
+If you are using Chrome (or a Chromium-based) browser, your web pages will be able to access an RS232 device connected to a Web232 board or an RS485 device connected to a Web485 board.

 <br />